jungg02/Gmail-Automation-Agent/README.md

 # Gmail Automation Agent
-This application automates various Gmail management tasks using CrewAI, a powerful multi-agent framework for orchestrating LLM-driven workflows, saving hours of time and freeing up space.
+Automate Gmail tasks using CrewAI, a powerful multi-agent framework for orchestrating LLM-driven workflows.
+This project enables seamless interaction with Gmail — such as reading, classifying, summarizing, and managing emails — powered by large language models and crewai_tools.

 ## Set Up Instructions
 1) Clone the repository